Revisiting the de Rham-Witt complex: Localizations of Dieudonn e Algebras

-\begin{proof}[Proof of Theorem \ref{wittetale} for $\F_p$-algebras] We proceed by induction on $n$, the case $n = 1$ being trivial.
+\begin{proof}[Proof of Theorem \ref{wittetale} for $\F_p$-algebras] Note that the last assertion follows from the first two in view of the topological invariance of the \'etale site, since $W_n(A) \to A$ is a nilpotent thickening.
+For the first two assertions, we proceed by induction on $n$, the case $n = 1$ being trivial.
 To carry out the inductive step, let us assume that the map $W_n(A) \rightarrow W_n(B)$ is \'{e}tale and that the diagram

 is a pushout square.
 Since $A$ is an $\F_p$-algebra, we can regard $W_{n+1}(A)$ as a square-zero extension of $W_n(A)$.
 Invoking the topological invariance of the \'{e}tale site, we see that $W_n(f)\colon W_n(A) \rightarrow W_n(B)$ can be lifted to an \'{e}tale map $\overline{f}\colon W_{n+1}(A) \rightarrow \widetilde{B}$.
 Moreover, the infinitesimal lifting property of \'{e}tale morphisms guarantees that there is a unique $W_{n+1}(A)$-algebra map $\rho\colon \widetilde{B} \rightarrow W_{n+1}(B)$ lifting the identity map $\id\colon W_n(B) \rightarrow W_n(B)$.
 We have a commutative diagram